 Anti-Black racism has a long history in Canada, and the experience is intersectional.
-Black women and girls and Trans and non-binary people experience discrimination based their race and gender and other identity factors such as sexuality, ability, faith, age, and more.
+Black women, girls, trans, and non-binary people experience discrimination based on their race and their gender, as well as other identity factors such as their sexuality, ability, faith, age, and more.

 We’ll add to this list as new resources become available, and we encourage you to link to any you’ve found helpful in the comments.

 Misogynoir is a term coined by Dr. Moya Bailey to describe the distinctive form of anti-Black sexism faced by Black women.
 Though Black women are highly educated, they face disproportionate barriers to entrepreneurial financing and support.
 They’re racially profiled and over-incarcerated, and over-represented when it comes to chronic illnesses.

 Listen to Monica’s insights on how we can better support the healing journeys of Black women, girls, and gender-diverse people.

 Gender Pay Gaps, Plural with Hadiya Roderique

 In Canada, women make 88 cents for every dollar men make.
 But there’s more than one gender pay gap because those who face gender inequalities are a diverse population.
 Racialized women make 67 cents to the dollar for racialized men, Indigenous women make 65 cents to the dollar for Indigenous men, newcomer women make 71 cents to the dollar for newcomer men, and women with disabilities also have lower average incomes compared to men with disabilities.

 Learn about the impacts of gender pay gaps on Black and equity-seeking women by listening to this episode from our podcast with Dr. Hadiya Roderique.

 Family violence refers to many kinds of abuse and neglect in families.
 Umbrella terms like this can be challenging.
 Umbrella terms can also make it hard to envision how different people experience things differently depending on who they are.